 “Anytime you start a sentence with ‘I should,’ change it to ‘I want.’
 This changes your intention and makes you more likely to follow through.
 So instead of ‘I should go to the gym tonight,’ say ‘I want to go to the gym tonight’ and see how different that feels.” —Roger Ziegler, certified life coach.
 Here’s how to break a bad habit with the 20-second rule.

 Don’t ignore your nighttime dreams

 “You can use your dreams as a life guide.
 Ask yourself a question before you go to bed then when you wake up, record your answer.
 You’ll be amazed at what your mind is trying to tell you as you sleep.” —Roger Ziegler.
-Here’s more about what your dreams are trying to tell you.
+Find out 13 tips for keeping your New Year’s resolutions.

 You’re suffering?
 Good.

 “Whether it’s for financial, spiritual, physical, or mental success, my first tip to my clients is to build a positive relationship with suffering.
 I have had clients that have struggled with PTSD, anxiety, depression, stress, and fear and they’re usually surprised when the first thing I tell them is ‘Great!’
 The point is not to get rid of any of these as they are not ‘bad’ emotions despite what we have been led to believe.
 Instead, embrace them, harness them, and leverage them to work for you.” —Akshay Nanavati, life coach, author, and creator of Fearvana